awslabs/aws-icons-for-plantuml/README.md

 ## Getting Started

-In order to incorporate and use the *AWS Icons for PlantUML* resources, `!include` statements are added to your diagrams.
+In order to incorporate and use the _AWS Icons for PlantUML_ resources, `!include` statements are added to your diagrams.
 A common include file/URL defines the base colors, styles, and characteristics for the diagram.
 Then additional configuration files can be added to further customize the diagram, followed by the elements used in the diagram.

 To get started, include the `AWSCommon.puml` file from the `dist` directory in each `.puml` file or PlantUML diagram.
 This can be referenced by a URL directly to this repository, or by including the file locally.
 To use this repository, use the following:

 <pre><code>!includeurl https://raw.githubusercontent.com/awslabs/aws-icons-for-plantuml/<b>v7.0</b>/dist/AWSCommon.puml
 </code></pre>

-This references the latest *GitHub release* version of the referenced file from GitHub when an Internet connection is available.
-You can also use the *master* branch by replacing `v7.0` (or which ever version you are using) with `master`.
+This references the latest _GitHub release_ version of the referenced file from GitHub when an Internet connection is available.
+You can also use the _main_ branch by replacing `v7.0` (or which ever version you are using) with `main`.

-All examples reference *master* and are designed with the most recent files.
+All examples reference _main_ and are designed with the most recent files.
 For consistency of UML diagrams when referencing the files directly via GitHub and not generated locally, it is recommended to use a specific release version.

 For local access use `!include` instead of `!includeurl` and include the path to the file's location: